Our hope is

 “Most of us do not have to think twice about this question.
 WE KNOW!
 Our whole life and thinking was centered in drugs in one form or another – the getting and using and finding ways and means to get more.
 We lived to use and used to live.
 Very simply, an addict is a man or woman whose life is controlled by drugs.
 We are people in the grip of a continuing and progressive illness whose ends are always the same: jails, institutions, and death,” (Narcotics Anonymous, “Basic Text,” p.
 3)

 After reading this excerpt from the N.A.
 Basic Text, can you relate?
-If so, N.A. might be the place for you!
+If so, N.A. is here for you!

 WHAT IS THE NARCOTICS ANONYMOUS PROGRAM?